 Writing Singapore: Anglophone City Poetics and the Asian Experience: A Conversation with Grace Chia

 Grace Chia is the author of the poetry collections womango, Cordelia, and Mother of All Questions, the short-story collection Every Moving Thing That Lives Shall Be Food, and a novel, The Wanderlusters.
 She is also the editor of We R Family, an anthology about alternative families.
 Her work has been anthologized in many publications and translated into German, French, Serbo-Croat, Chinese, and Portuguese.
 The 2011–2012 NAC-NTU Writer-in-Residence, she has been awarded residencies in Macau and Korea.
-Her haiku collaboration with Dutch photographer Marcel Heijnen on a book about Hong Kong garage dogs was published
+Her haiku collaboration with Dutch photographer Marcel Heijnen on a book about Hong Kong garage dogs was published in 2018.

 Here she discusses her home city, Singapore, including how now, in her own work, she is able to write with a different perspective, escaping its stranglehold and entering rapidly, much like Neo in The Matrix.

 Tammy Lai-Ming Ho & Jason Eng Hun Lee: How many years in total have you spent in your home city of Singapore?
 How many years have you spent outside it?

 Grace Chia: About thirteen years outside of Singapore.
 I moved to London for a relationship for about five to six years, then followed the boyfriend who became my husband for seven years traveling with Cirque du Soleil for Varekai, one of its many touring shows throughout North America, various parts of Europe, Australia, and Asia.
 My return to Singapore was due to my acceptance (and successful application) for the NAC-NTU Writer-in-Residence program that I did for a year and then staying on at NTU as an adjunct lecturer.